Contents:

 Does the content have an excessive amount of ads that distract from or interfere with the main content?

-Does content display well for mobile devices when viewed on them?
+Does the content display well for mobile devices when viewed on them?

 Google runs a mobile-first index.
 If your site doesn’t work well on mobile, then this is a BIG issue.
 It’s also wise to consider mobile on a page-by-page basis.
 Google won’t necessarily penalise the whole site if certain pages provide a poor mobile experience.
 Make sure your most important pages are as good as they can be from an EEAT perspective and can be easily viewed and navigated on a mobile device.